laserchemist/dprimer/intro.md

 # Elements of Data Science Primer

-This Jupyter Book provides a brief primer on key topics including Python coding and statistics fundamentals
+This Jupyter Book provides a brief primer on key topics including Python coding and statistics fundamentals.

 ## What is Data Science?
 Data science is beyond data, it is a scientific approach to analyzing data and drawing conclusions.
 Data sets can be developed from scientific experimentation and surveys.
 Computer coding is a key tool in loading data sets, exploring them, visualizing, and analyzing.